 Friends of the Boundary Waters has worked effectively for the last 20 years to protect the BWCA Wilderness.
 If you want to help protect the BWCAW, join this group.

 The Wilderness Society is another fine organization, advocating for wilderness on a national level.

 The WILD Foundation Founded in 1974, WILD is the only international organization dedicated entirely and explicitly to wilderness protection around the world.

 The Sigurd F. Olson site explores the life and legacy of Sigurd F. Olson, one of America's most beloved nature writers and most influential conservationists of the 20th century.

-Lutsen Tofte Tourism Association A great resource for places to stay and eat along Lake Superior's North Shore.
+Lutsen/Tofte Area Tourism A great resource for places to stay and eat along Lake Superior's North Shore in our neighborhood.